rubyworks/rulebow/README.md

   end
 ```

-Named states define a method internally, which is called when
+These nemed states create a method, which is called when
 defining rules (see below).
 But states can also be anonymous.
-A common type of anonymous state is the `file` state, which
+A most useful type of anonymous state is the `file` state.
+The
-automatically creates a condition to check for files on disk
+file state defines a condition to check files for changes since
-that have changed since the previous "firing".
+the previous "firing".

 ```ruby
     file('lib/**/*.rb')